 As an alternative – if an asset is poorly designed, not fit for purpose, poorly constructed, and not easy to keep up then it is likely the total lifecycle costs will be much higher.

-The type of Design-Build process used by Metropolitan Sewer District of Greater Cincinnati’s Oakley Separation Sewer Project as well as producing project cost savings and ahead of schedule delivery, is also likely to give optimized total lifecycle costs.
+The type of Design-Build process used by Metropolitan Sewer District of Greater Cincinnati’s Oakley Separation Sewer Project as well as producing project cost savings and ahead of scheduled delivery is also likely to give optimized total lifecycle costs.

 Design-Build is once of many infrastructure procurement methodologies.